kobzevvv/hiring-router-mcp/docs/mcp-client-connect.md

 MCP_HIRING_ROUTER_HEALTH_URL=https://<base>/health
 ```

 Then reference these variables in the app’s connector settings if supported.
-If MCP is not supported natively, implement a small server-side bridge following the JavaScript example above and expose it to the UI.
+If the client does not automatically negotiate sessions, append `?session_id=<id>` to both SSE and Message URLs and ensure the same value is used for both.
+If you receive an HTTP 307 on the Message endpoint, include the trailing slash (`/mcp/message/`) or allow redirects.

 ---